contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/04_automate/02_integrate-with-ci.md

-You probably want to run your tests automatically on a CI environment.
+You probably want to run your tests automatically on a Continuous Integration (CI) environment.
 Good news, our CLI test runner integrates well with most CI solutions, all you need is the
 <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html" target="_blank">
 latest Java JDK <i class="fa fa-external-link" aria-hidden="true"></i>